 If you are unable to locate your spouse by any other means, you may be able to serve him or her through a publication.
 For this method to be legal, you must publish the petition in a newspaper for a specified length of time.
 You must also provide the court with a copy of the publication, and a statement of how long it ran.
 Special permission from the court is required for this method.

-If you are considering a divorce in Boulder or anywhere in the State of Colorado, it is important to speak to one of our experienced and skilled Boulder divorce lawyers immediately.
-We can help you through this difficult time.
-Contact the Boulder divorce attorneys at Goff & Goff today for a free initial consultation.
-Call us at 303-872-0535 or fill out our confidential contact form for more information.
+If you are a grandparent and concerned about obtaining custody of your grandchildren, it is important that you speak to one of our experienced Boulder child custody lawyers immediately.
+You have options.
+Contact the Boulder child custody attorneys at Goff & Goff today for a free initial consultation.